8am to 4pm

 Middle School in ISL is an ideal skills and knowledge-based curriculum to prepare the students for the next stage of their education, the IGCSE programme in Grades 9 and 10.

-As outlined above, students in Middle School study English and French as a native or first language (including literature); French or English as an additional language for non-native speakers; mathematics; integrated science; history; geography; physical and health education; visual arts; music and design and technology.
+As outlined above, students in Middle School study English and French as a native or first language (including literature); French, Spanish or English as an additional language for non-native speakers; mathematics; integrated science; history; geography; physical and health education; visual arts; music and design and technology.
 Other language courses are available at extra cost if there is sufficient demand.